jacobkap/ucrbook/docs/18_nibrs_victim.md

 Table \@ref(tab:victimRelationship) shows each of the relationship categories and how frequently they occur.
 The most common relationship category, accounting for 19.8% of relationships was that the relationship was unknown.
 This is followed by 14.4% of victims being the boyfriend or girlfriend (we can find out which by looking at their sex) of the offender.
 Then victims were the acquaintance of or a stranger to the offender at 13% and 12.8%, respectively.
 The only other categories that account for over 5% of victims are the victim being "otherwise known" to the offender at 9.5% and being the spouse of the offender at 5.4%.
 One relationship to note is that when the victim "was child" that means they were the offender's biological or adopted child.
 This doesn't mean that they are actually a child (<18 years old).

-If you're familiar with the FBI's [Supplementary Homicide Report](https://ucrbook.com/shr.html) data, this variable  - and the two following variables - is also in that dataset.
+If you're familiar with the FBI's [Supplementary Homicide Report](https://ucrbook.com/shr.html) data, this variable  - and the two following variables - is also in that data set.

 <table class="table table-striped" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:victimRelationship)The distribution of the relationship between the victim and the offender.
 Only individual and law enforcement officer victims have this variable available.</caption>